RasmusKnabe/Custom-Rest-Resource/README.md

 # MODULE OVERVIEW

-The module implements REST Resource exposing a REST endpoint for creating nodes of the type "article" with multiple referenced Paragraphs.
+The module implements a REST Resource exposing a REST endpoint for creating nodes of the type "article" with multiple referenced Paragraphs of different types.

 Authentication is done with BasicAuth and has the module "HTTP Basic Auth" as a dependancy.